formkit/docs-content/essentials/installation.md

 # Installation

-FormKit can be downloaded using a package manager like `npm` or `yarn` or it can be used directly via CDN.
+FormKit can be downloaded using a package manager like `npm` or `yarn`.

 ## With Vue

 Most new projects use a build tool like Vite, Snowpack, or webpack.
-This makes installing npm dependencies a piece of cake 🍰.
+This makes installing npm dependencies a piece of cake 🍰:

 <client-only>